shone/phoneparty/README.md

 ![Phone Party logo](logo.svg)

+# That's cheating - the Game! (appropriate name is WIP)

 A framework for party games, where each player connects using their phone and plays together on a shared screen.

 Tech: